return42/sphkerneldoc/doc/linux_src_doc/drivers/base/regmap/regcache_c.rst

 -----------

-Inform regcache that the device has been powered down or reset, so that on resume, :c:func:`regcache_sync` knows to write out all non-default values stored in the cache.
+Inform regcache that the device has been powered down or reset, so that on resume, \ :c:func:`regcache_sync`\  knows to write out all non-default values stored in the cache.

-If this function is not called, :c:func:`regcache_sync` will assume that the hardware state still matches the cache state, modulo any writes that happened when cache_only was true.
+If this function is not called, \ :c:func:`regcache_sync`\  will assume that the hardware state still matches the cache state, modulo any writes that happened when cache_only was true.

 .. _`regcache_cache_bypass`:

 regcache_cache_bypass
 =====================

-.. c:function:: void regcache_cache_bypass (struct regmap *map, bool enable)
+.. c:function:: void regcache_cache_bypass(struct regmap *map, bool enable)

+    Put a register map into cache bypass mode

     :param struct regmap \*map:
         map to configure

     :param bool enable:
         *undescribed*

 .. _`regcache_cache_bypass.description`: